phenax/ulmus-desktop/README.md

 # Ulmus Desktop

 A framework for building cross-platform desktop applications entirely in Elm!

-It's a wrapper around electron intended allowing you to achieve most of what you need without leaving elm!
+It uses electron under the hood.

 ## Getting started with the template